top of page

 3. Add the eggs one at a time until they are fully incorporated.

-4. Put the dried fruit and cherries in a bowl and mix 2 Tbsp of the flour into the bowl to stop the fruit and cherries sticking together and sinking in the cake.
+4. Put the dried fruit and cherries in a bowl and mix two tablespoons of the flour into the bowl to stop the fruit and cherries sticking together and sinking in the cake.

 5. Add remaining flour to the egg mixture and beat again until incorporated.